-- Tell your doctor which vitamins you are taking.
+Tell your doctor which vitamins you are taking.
 Studies have shown that some supplements can decrease the effectiveness of cancer treatment.
 St. John’s Wort, sometimes used for depression, has been shown to lower the effects of chemotherapy by more than half, while vitamin E, vitamin C, selenium, beta carotene, and other anti-oxidants might have similar effects on radiation and chemotherapy.
-Do you have a question about a particular vitamin?
-Ask our nutritionist, or check out our questions and answers section.

 Read the package carefully.
 Vitamins and supplements bearing the label “USP” (United States Pharmacopoeia) or “NSF” (National Science Foundation) have been vetted by independent, quality control groups recognized by the U.S. government and are generally safer than those without the label.

 “An apple a day” is still the best advice.
 Eating a balanced diet is still the best and safest way to ensure that your nutritional needs are met.
 Recently, a number of studies on supplements have been stopped because of concerning side effects.
 For example, a small preliminary study found that while selenium reduced the risk of ovarian cancer in women who eat foods rich in this anti-oxidant mineral, women who took selenium supplements, and other anti-oxidant vitamins, actually increased their risk of ovarian cancer.